daleao/sdv/Modules/Professions/README.md

 <ul>
 <font size="2">

-Quality output is based on Farming level.
-The lowest possible quality is 2 stages below the input quality, and the highest possible quality is 1 higher than the input quality.
-For reference, the chance to preserve quality at level 10 is 30%.
-Note that the quality preservation perk is tied to the Artisan player, while the production time and quality promotion perks are tied to the machine itself; in other words, only Artisans themselves can preserve the quality of ingredients, but they can do so on any machine, whereas any non-Artisan player can benefit from faster production and quality upgrades, so long as they use a machine crafted by an Artisan player (ownership requirements can be turned off in the configs).
+- The quality of the output is based on your Farming level, with the lowest quality being 2 stages below the input quality, and the highest being 1 stage higher.
+For reference, the chance for output quality to *equal* input quality at Farming level 10 is 30%.
+- Note that the quality preservation part of the perk is tied to the Artisan player, while the production time and quality promotion perks are tied to the machine itself; in other words, only Artisans themselves can process goods which preserve the ingredient quality, and they can do so on any machines, whereas non-Artisan players can still benefit from faster production and small chance for quality upgrade (in that case, capped at silver), so long as they use a machine that was crafted by an Artisan player (ownership requirements can be turned off in the configs).
 </font>
 </ul>
 </details>